National Debt of South Africa: Apartheid era

 During apartheid South Africa faced a worsening financial situation stemming from an economic recession and increasing international sanctions in the 1980s.
-In 1980 the country's total debt amounted to US$ 16.9 billion, representing a debt to GDP ratio of 20%.
+In 1980 the country's total debt amounted to US$16.9 billion, representing a debt to GDP ratio of 20%.
 By 1984 the country's debt had increased to US$24.3 billion representing a debt to GDP ratio of 46%.
 The deteriorating political situation stemming from apartheid policies resulted in "huge capital outflows and a temporary closure of foreign exchange markets" between 1984 and 1985.
 In August 1985 the stability of South Africa's financial situation was put under severe pressure following P.W.
 Botha's Rubicon speech.
-The speech and the lack of commitment by the government to roll back apartheid legislation resulted in a sovereign default on the debt when global lenders refused to rollover South Africa’s debts.
+The speech and the lack of commitment by the government to roll back apartheid legislation resulted in a sovereign default on the debt when global lenders refused to rollover South Africa's debts.
 The final payment of $6.89 billion on the $13.6 billion 1985 debt was made by the South African government in 2001.

 Post-apartheid era

+South Africa's national debt was effectively reduced during the Mandela and Mbeki administrations.
+The debt significantly increased from 2008 onwards during the presidencies of Jacob Zuma and Cyril Ramaphosa.

 By 2009 South Africa's debt to GDP ratio dropped to 28% from 34.6% in 2006.
-South Africa's debt grew between 2008 and 2012 as the country prepared for the 2010 FIFA World Cup and run a countercyclical fiscal policy in response to the financial crisis of 2007-2008.
+South Africa's debt grew between 2008 and 2012 as the country prepared for the 2010 FIFA World Cup and run a countercyclical fiscal policy in response to the 2008 financial crisis and the 2020 COVID-19 pandemic.
 This increased the debt to GDP ratio to 43.9% of GDP by 2014.

-Future expectations of the debt

-As of 2020, at current rates of expenditure and revenue generation it is expected that by 2028/29 the country's debt to GDP ratio will exceed 100%.
-The COVID-19 pandemic saw a notable increase in South Africa's national debt as government borrowing increased to fund economic stimulus and combat the pandemic.
-Halting the growth, or reducing, the amount of the national budget allocated to paying civil servants is seen as an important part of reducing the growth of the national debt.